pinecone-io/pinecone-ts-client/README.md

 Rerank documents in descending relevance-order against a query.

-**Note:** The relevance `score` returned by the `/rerank` endpoint is _absolute_.
-This means that it is possible to compare `scores` across different calls to the `/rerank` endpoint.
-Each `score` is deterministic and represents how closely matched each specific item is to the query string.
+**Note:** The `score` represents the absolute measure of relevance of a given query and passage pair.
+Normalized between [0, 1], the `score` represents how closely relevant a specific item and query are, with scores closer to 1 indicating higher relevance.

 ```typescript
 import { Pinecone } from '@pinecone-database/pinecone';